KristianOellegaard/django-hvad/docs/public/models.rst

     Prepares a new translation for this instance for the language specified.

-    .. warning:: This does **not** check if this language already exists in the database and assumes it does not!
-If it already exists and you try to save this instance, it will break!

     .. note:: This method does not perform any database queries.
+It assumes the translation does not exist.
+If it does exist, trying to save the instance will raise an :exc:`~django.db.IntegrityError`.

 safe_translation_getter